purriin/Computer-Engineering-Notes/Software & Programming/Operating Systems/Locks.md

 	1. Gets unblocked (it can be scheduled to run)
 	2. Tries to lock the mutex again, wait returns when it gets it

+- Condition variables *must* be paired with a mutex
+	- Any calls to wait must already hold the mutex
+		- (signal and broadcast may not)
+		- Think that wait needs to add itself to the queue safely (no data races)
+			- It needs the mutex as an argument to unlock it before going to sleep
+			- The thread will hold the locked mutex before and after the call
+		- One mutex can also protect multiple condition variables

+- The `wait` call does not contain data races
+	- Understand what wait does (for condition variables!)
+	- The thread calling wait:
+		1. Adds itself to the queue for the condition variable
+		2. Unlock the mutex
+		3. Gets blocked (it can no longer be scheduled to run)
+	- The thread calling wait needs another thread to call signal or broadcast, then if it’s selected:
+		1. .
+Gets unblocked (it can be scheduled to run)
+		2. Tries to lock the mutex again, wait returns when it gets it

+- Condition variables serve a similar purpose as semaphores
+	- You can think of semaphores as a special case of condition variables
+	- They go to sleep when the value is 0, when it’s greater than 0 they wake up
+	- You can implement one using the other, however it can get messy
+	- For complex conditions condition variables offer much better clarity
+# 5. Locking Overheads
+- Locking granularity is the extent of your locks
+	- You need locks to prevent data races
+	- Lock large sections of your program, or divide the locks and use smaller sections?
+		- What if you want to parallelize your hash table?
+	- Things to consider about locks:
+		1. Overhead
+		2. Contention
+		3. Deadlocks

+- Locking Overheads
+	- Memory allocated
+	- Initialization and destruction time
+	- Time to acquire and release locks
+- The more locks you have, the greater each cost is going to be

+- You do not want deadlocks
+	- The more locks you have, the more you have to worry about deadlocks
+- Conditions for deadlocking:
+	1. Mutual Exclusion (of course for simple locks)
+	2. Hold and Wait (you have a lock and try to acquire another)
+	3. No Preemption (we can’t take simple locks away)
+	4. Circular Wait (waiting for a lock held by another process)
+- Can prevent a deadlock by using `trylock`
+	- Remember, for `pthread` there’s `trylock` that returns 0 if it gets the lock